ww-csharp-unity/MultiLogger/README.md

 <h1>MultiLogger</h1>
 <h3>A logging tool for Unity</h3>
-To use this script, copy this script to your project then create a new instance of it in each script you want to log from and call the methods.
+To use this script, copy this script to your project and place it on any object that will be live throughout the entire game. <b>This may require a singleton.</b>

 <h3>Methods:</h3>